moonblade/cka/README.md

 ### Logs

+> Day 7 - 25 Sep
+- Realize that its probably stupid to pay and provision systems in all the web based locations, so instead just read up on it, its mostly the same but each would need its own cli app, which is pointless to try to learn.

 > Day 6 - 24 Sep
 - Do etcd backup and restore again, wtih delete /var/lib/etcd and restore with --data-dir and restoring somewhere else and editing /etc/kubernetes/manifests/etcd.yaml mount dir
 - Realize that you've already forgotten how to create user, so go back on your own notes and find the k8s.io link where its given and learn that instead. hopefully.